ellapaella/ot-harjoitustyo-beta/README.md

 git clone git@github.com:ellapaella/ot-harjoitustyo-beta.git
 ```

-After cloning use these commands in the repository root (the one that has the `src` directory)
+After cloning use these commands in the project root (the one that has the `src` directory)

 ```bash
 poetry install